last revision 2021.01.05

-CF - Cartesian Fetch, sends back 5 or 6 values of the motor counts.
+CF - Cartesian Fetch, sends back 5 or 6 values of the Cartesian position.

 CG - Cartesian Get - takes 5 or 6 values from the stack into the Cartesian variables.
 Send the 5 or 6 values in reverse order ending with X, then CG.

 CM - Cartesian Move - takes 5 or 6 values from the stack into the Cartesian variables and moves the robot to that position.
-Send the 5 or 6 values first in reverse order ending with X, then CM.
+Send the 5 or 6 values starting axis 5 or 6 ending with X, then CM.